pydio/pydio-doc-admin-guide/1_quick_start/7_troubleshooting.md

 ### Cannot list workspaces

-If you are getting an error when you attempt to list the workspaces then your server might be running behind a reverse proxy, in this case you must use **SSL** on **Cells** and on the **reverse proxy**, please refer to our dedicated documentation [link to reverse proxy how-to]().
+If you are getting an error when you attempt to list the workspaces then your server might be running behind a reverse proxy, in this case you must use **TLS** on **Cells** and on the **reverse proxy**, please refer to our dedicated documentation [Running Cells Behind a reverse Proxy](en/docs/cells/v2/run-cells-behind-proxy).

 ### I do see not my workspaces